Tesla Forced To Issue 2 Recalls In 1 Week Due To Software Defects In Its Vehicles

 Speak with a Florida Defective Products Lawyer Today

 While the second Tesla recall may not sound like a big deal, when viewed together with the first recall, it paints a frightening picture of how dependent many modern cars have become on software.
 Unlike faulty brakes or an engine problem, it is often impossible for a driver to know about a software defect in their vehicle–until it is too late and they are in an accident.

 If you have been involved in a crash and have reason to suspect a manufacturing defect in a vehicle might be to blame, it is best to speak with a qualified Boca Raton car accident attorney as soon as possible.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.